solemnsky/solemnsky/docs/manual/engine.md

  when available, printing an error message and refusing to catch the responsible packet when invariant are not respected.

+To facilitate the definition of `VerifyStructure` implementations for objects with children who may also implement VerifyStructure, `util/methods.h` defines `verifyValue`, a template method that checks invariants of its parameter if its type is a subclass of `VerifyStructure`.
+ Also defined are `verifyOptionals`, useful for our protocol sum types, `verifyMap`, etc.

+### Value Types

+`src/util/types.h` also defines a collection of meaningful value types, for use in the engine.
+ They are documented at their respective definitions, and include:

+ * Cooldown
+ * Clamped
+ * Cyclic
+ * Angle
+ * Movement (enum representing a movement of unit or null rate)

 ## Sky Namespace (`src/sky`)

 ### Arena

 The engine is held together by `sky::Arena`, a representation of the backbone of a multiplayer game.
 An Arena manages players along with some basic associated data, controls their join / quits, and stores some basic game / server state (name, motd, etc.).
 Both the client and server hold an Arena to model the game being played.